moveit/moveit.ros.org/events/2022-google-summer-of-code/index.markdown

 ### Python bindings for MoveIt 2

-* Use [pybind11](https://pybind11.readthedocs.io/en/latest) to create python bindings for a subset of the MoveIt C++ API.
+* Python is very popular, especially in the machine learning world.
+Use [pybind11](https://pybind11.readthedocs.io/en/latest) to create python bindings for a subset of the MoveIt C++ API.
+* Expected outcome: The most common MoveIt functionalities are available in Python.
-* Project size: large
+* Project size: large (350 hours)
+* Difficulty: medium
+* Preferred skills: several years experience in (ROS, MoveIt, Python, C++)
 * Mentor: Henning Kayser

 ### Improved benchmarking support in MoveIt

 * Utilize the [MoveIt Benchmark Suite](https://github.com/captain-yoshi/moveit_benchmark_suite) developed during last year's GSoC to prepare a set of realistic scenarios to benchmark independent components of the MoveIt eco-system.
 Based on these tests, we would like to setup a CI runner to evaluate the performance impact of new pull-requests in MoveIt.
 An advanced component in this might evaluate the benchmark results for statistically significant changes and point these out in a CI report.
+* Expected outcome: New pull requests are automatically checked for performance regressions or improvements.
-* Project size: large
+* Project size: large (350 hours)
+* Difficulty: medium
+* Preferred skills: several years experience in (ROS, MoveIt, C++)
 * Mentor: Michael Görner

 ### Simultaneous trajectory execution